jfb-h/synthetic-tourism/documents/papers/main.typ

 Hamburg has witnessed a steady increase in tourism over the past 30 years, similar to that of other German and Northern European cities. @figure-descriptive shows the quarterly number of overnight stays for Hamburg and the 22 sampled cities, and reveals a growth trajectory comparable to Munich or Amsterdam: Over the observation period from 1998 to 2024, overnight stays in Hamburg have more than tripled, from around 4.5 million to almost 16 million.

 #todo[
-- table with pre-/post-intervention aggregate statistics for Hamburg, synthetic Hamburg, city average, nearest Neighbor
+- table nearest neighbor (Jakob)
-- more fine-grained description, comparison
+- more fine-grained description, comparison (Philipp)
-- divergence 1998 - 2003
+- divergence 1998 - 2003 (Philipp)
 ]

 However, based on juxtaposition of trends alone, it is difficult to assess the impact of the construction of the Elbphilharmonie, which will be inspected with the synthetic control method in the next section.